CompileDaddy/Aristotle-Bot-Langchain/README.md

 # Aristotle Bot Documentation

 ## Overview
-The Aristotle Bot is a PDF question-answering system that combines the power of Groq's LLaMA 3.3 70B model with RAG (Retrieval-Augmented Generation) capabilities.
+The Aristotle Bot is a question-answering system that combines the power of Groq's LLaMA 3.3 70B model with RAG (Retrieval-Augmented Generation) capabilities.
 The bot maintains the persona of Aristotle, providing answers in a philosophical tone while referencing the content from your PDF documents.

 ![alt text](aristotle-interface.jpeg)